 $ haproxy -v

-Upon installation, the HAProxy service starts by default and listens to TCP port 80.
-To verify HAProxy is running, run the command
+After installation, the HAProxy service starts automatically and listens on TCP port 80 by default.
+To verify that HAProxy is running on Ubuntu 24.04, use the following command:

 $ sudo systemctl status haproxy